jhandguy/Flutty/README.md

 # flutty
-A Flutter App sample, for the fun and the skill!
+A Flutter sample app, for the fun and the skill!
+Based on @flutterio Code Lab: https://flutter.io/get-started/codelab/